 Meizu M3E has already got 3 million registrations for the first sale on 14th August 2016 in China, definitely, these are not the pre-orders but an expression of interest from the buyers.
 The premium looks and great specs at an affordable price what else do the buyers want.
 Meizu M3E is definitely a smartphone to look forward to.

 Brief Story of YunOS or Aliyun OS

 There was an Acer smartphone which was supposed to get launched in China with this OS but Google stopped it as Google had concerns with the OS and Alibaba used the Android OS being an open source to build the Aliyun OS but there were some of the issues between Google and Alibaba over the Aliyun OS.
-As the history states Acer did not launched the smartphone though there were some of the smartphones which got launched with the Aliyun OS in China but the OS never became popular.
+As the history states, Acer did not launch the phone, however, there were some devices that got launched with the Aliyun OS in China, but the OS never became popular.

 Google in 2012 stated that an OS like Aliyun weakens the Eco-System for Android.

 Words of Google Back then “Compatibility is at the heart of the Android ecosystem and ensures a consistent experience for developers, manufacturers, and consumers.
 Non-compatible versions of Android, like Aliyun, weaken the ecosystem.
 All members of the Open Handset Alliance have committed to building one Android platform and to not ship non-compatible Android devices.
 This does not, however, keep OHA members from participating in competing ecosystems.”